Rogue (video game): Legacy

 Because of Rogues popularity at colleges in the early 1980s, other users sought to expand or create similar games.
 However, as neither Toy, Wichman, nor Arnold released the source code of the game, these efforts generally required the programmers to craft the core game elements from scratch to mimic Rogue.
 Though there were multiple titles that tried this, the two most significant ones were Moria (1983) and Hack (1982).
 Both games spawned a family of improved versions and clones over the next several years, leading to a wide number of games in a similar flavor.
 These games, which generally feature turn-based exploration and combat in a high fantasy setting in a procedurally generated dungeon and employing permadeath, are named roguelike games in honor of Rogues impact.
 Most of the graphical interface conventions used in Rogue were reused within these other roguelikes, such as the use of @ to represent the player-character.
+Since 2000, with advances in computer graphics and computational capabilities, numerous games that build on the procedural generation and permadeath aspects of Rogue but often incorporating wildly-different gameplay from its turn-based roots.
+Such games are sometimes called "roguelites" to distinguish from roguelikes, with early examples including Spelunky, The Binding of Isaac, and FTL: Faster than Light.

 Toy, Wichman, and Arnold reunited onstage for the first time in 30 years in an event called "Roguelike Celebration" at San Francisco in 2016.